Interior estimates for $p$-plurisubharmonic functions: Second order estimate

 $S$ being equal to $sup_{\Om}|Du|^2$.
-Observe that $\varphi$ is convex, uniformly bounded from above an below and satisfies
+Observe that $\varphi$ is convex, uniformly bounded from above and below and satisfies

-We assume that the maximum of $G$ occurs at $(x_0,\xi_0)$.
-Rotating the coordinates if necessary we may assume that $D^2u$ is a diagonal matrix and the direction $\xi_0$ coincides with $(1,0,\cdots,0)$.
+We assume that the maximum of $G$ occurs at $x_0$.
+Rotating the coordinates if necessary we may assume that $D^2u$ is a diagonal matrix and the direction of the eigenvector corresponding to the largest eigenvalue $\la_1$ is $(1,0,\cdots,0)$.
 Then in the new coordinates the function

-has a maximum at $x_0$.
-Hence at $x_0$ we compute
+also has a maximum at $x_0$.
+As explained earlier $\hat{G}$ is twice differentiable at $x_0$, so we compute exploiting (\ref{Spruck1}) and (\ref{Spruck2})

 and

 Below we handle each of the terms $I$, $II$ and $III$ separately.